cqtran/Cmput_401_Fence_Friends/README.md

 The server uses mod_wsgi-express to help interact between apache2 and Flask.
 The server uses certbot to generate and maintain ssl certificates.
 The server files are stored at /var/www/CMPUT401-FenceFriends on the server.
-The server config file is store at /etc/apache2/sites-available
+The server config file is stored at /etc/apache2/sites-available

 The server required these to be installed:
 ```